The Dos and Don’ts of Boarding Your Dog

 Only Shop Based on Price

-How cheap or expensive a boarding facility is doesn’t paint you a picture of the quality of services that an establishment offers.
+How cheap or expensive a facility is doesn’t paint you a picture of the quality of services that an establishment offers.
 Because of that, you don’t let price be the most important factor in your boarding decision.

 Let your decision be predicated on how well your dog is likely to be taken care of which you can surmise after researching a location thoroughly.